-- Providing applications and information to prospective foster parents. - Conducting face-to-face interviews with household members. - Preparing a narrative evaluation reflecting a thorough study of the family. - Maintaining foster family home records. - Submitting to the Department all required documents and information. - Making unannounced visits. - Enforcing foster parent training requirements. - Handling complaints. - Submitting timely reapplications.
+- Providing applications and information to prospective foster parents. - Conducting face-to-face interviews with household members. - Preparing a narrative evaluation reflecting a thorough study of the family. - Maintaining foster family home records. - Submitting to the Department all required documents and information. - Making yearly unannounced visits. - Enforcing foster parent training requirements. - Handling complaints. - Submitting timely reapplications. - Assisting families with a withdrawal of their license when appropriate.